SECRET TALES

 “My name is Rufus” he greeted, holding out his hand to the boy just like his father had taught him.
 The boy took it with a much firmer grasp then he’d expected from someone four years younger than he was.

 “I’m Casio” the boy said.
-“What’s wrong with your Dad’s eyes?” he asked, clearly regretting it the second it had come out of his mouth.
+“What’s wrong with your Dad’s eyes?” he asked, clearly regretting it the second it had come out his mouth.

 But Rufus didn’t mind, “I don’t know, looks at paper work all day in bad lighting I guess.
 They have been getting worse the last few years.
 But I suppose your dad should know what’s really going on with him, that’s his job, right?”.